Maintaining an llms.txt that nobody's reading

 What I actually did

-I cut things back a bit.
+So I cut things back a bit.

 A snippet of my new and improved (and easier to maintain) llms.txt file.

 The point was to build an evergreen file that's correct by default and easy to maintain (on the working assumption that almost nobody human or machine is reading it anyway).
-Publishing a post, meanwhile, is precisely the thing that shouldn't require touching this file.
+Publishing a post, meanwhile, is precisely the action that shouldn't require touching this file.

 And that was the takeaway from this experiment: to stop treating llms.txt as a second sitemap.
 I already knew it wouldn't bring traffic or citations, but now I know what information to leave in and what to leave out so it doesn't accidentally mislead with rotten content.